tkw1536/lontod/README.md

 # to index once and serve it
 docker run -ti -p 8080:8080 -v /path/to/ontologies/:/data/:ro lontod

-# to watch the mounted directory
+# to index and watch the directory
 docker run -ti -p 8080:8080 -v /path/to/ontologies/:/data/:ro lontod --watch
 ```